EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 Most widget objects will have write(value) and read() functions.
 For example, a calling read() on a slider widget would return whatever slider position the user entered.
-If there are multiple users, all sliders rendered from the same object will move in synch
+If there are multiple users, all sliders rendered from the same object will move in synch.

 ### The Widget() Base Class